Beckii Cruel: 2011-2013: Independent music career

 In 2011, Flint's parents pulled her out of her contract with Life Is So Cruel.
 She announced her departure from the agency on August 6, 2011 through a Nico Nico Douga live stream.
 Some of the reasons that she cited for her retirement from the idol industry included unfair contracts and because she had no interest in relocating to Japan.

 On 24 October 2011, Flint released "You Can't Kiss Me", her first single in the United Kingdom, on digital platforms, which she also performed at MCM Expo on 29-30 October of the same year.
-The song was produced by Tom Nichols and charted at no. 8 on the Music Week Dance Charts.
+It was produced by Tom Nichols and charted at no. 8 on the Music Week Dance Charts.
 In 2012, Flint performed at Hyper Japan and Brighton Japan Festival and Matsuri.

 In May 2012, Flint and her friend Camille Cora produced their own idol group, Oishii!
-Ichigo, which consisted of international YouTubers making song and dance covers of J-pop songs.
+Ichigo, which consisted of international YouTubers making song-and-dance covers of J-pop songs.
 In the same month, Flint and Cora also produced the idol group Oishii!
 Mini Cherries, grouping them as the musical collective Oishii!
 Project.
 Flint created the group's outfits, and Oishii!
-Ichigo released their first extended play, Gametime, in December 2012.
+Ichigo released their first EP, Gametime, in December 2012.

 On 28 April 2013, Flint was featured on Area 11's single "Shi No Barado."
 On 15 August 2013, Flint released "Future Fantasy", her first Japanese song in 3 years.
 In addition, she filmed and posted a self-made documentary titled Beckii Cruel: Independent Idol on her YouTube channel detailing her experience working on the song.

 2014-2016: Later YouTube content, focus on fashion, and Bcky Couture

 Flint's later video content transitioned into fashion and beauty, as well as vlogging.
-She stated that she had been inspired to focus on both Japanese and Western fashion trends based on her experience being styled for photo shoots during her idol career in Japan, particularly being in a Liz Lisa shop.
-On 14 April 2014, Flint launched a clothing line called Bcky Couture, with clothes handmade by herself.
-Since 2014, she has also made appearances at Summer in the City.
+She said she had been inspired to focus on both Japanese and Western fashion trends based on her experience being styled for photo shoots during her idol career in Japan, particularly being in a Liz Lisa shop.
+On 14 April 2014, Flint launched the clothing line Bcky Couture, with clothes handmade by herself.
+Since 2014, she has made appearances at Summer in the City.
 On 28 September 2014, she made a guest appearance at Moshi Moshi Nippon Festival 2014 as a model.

-On 17 May 2015, she collaborated with artist Jeremy Boydell to release a clothing line called "Bcky × SlimGiltSoul."
+On 17 May 2015, Flint collaborated with artist Jeremy Boydell to release the clothing line "Bcky × SlimGiltSoul".
 She appeared as a guest at Bandai Namco's panel at the 2015 Tokyo Game Show.
 In May 2016, Flint became a kawaii reporter for the television program NHK World Kawaii International on NHK World.
-In the same month, she stated through an interview with BuzzFeed Japan that she was no longer active in Japan, nor is she producing content in Japanese due to her lack of fluency in the language.
-In addition, she confirmed in an interview with Dazed that she was no longer performing as a singer due to anxiety.
+In the same month, she said through an interview with BuzzFeed Japan that she was no longer active in Japan, nor is she producing content in Japanese, due to her lack of fluency in the language.
+She confirmed in an interview with Dazed that she was no longer performing as a singer due to anxiety.